 Kirker Davis LLP is a boutique family law firm in Central Texas with a focus on high-end family law cases.
 We handle divorces involving professionals, family-owned businesses, custody matters, and complex litigation.
 The Firm’s core business philosophy is based on fidelity to the practice of law and a commitment to client service.

 We are committed to providing concierge level family law services to truly make a difference in our community

 Oftentimes, when people hear “Estate Plan” they assume it includes just a Will.
 However, an Estate Plan is comprised of much more than just a Will.
 That being so, drafting a Will is oftentimes the best place to start.
 A properly drafted Will sets forth your intentions as to how your property should be distributed after you die, who should be guardian of your minor children, and other significant considerations.
 One of the main benefits of a Will is its ability to reduce potential family conflict after your death.

-A will is a legal document expressing a person’s intentions regarding how their assets will be managed and distributed upon death.
-In Texas, certain formalities need to be followed in order to make a valid will.
-Texas recognizes two types of written Wills:
+A Will is a legal document expressing your intentions regarding how you want your assets to be managed and distributed upon death.
+In Texas, certain formalities need to be followed in order to make a valid Will.

-We offer comprehensive estate planning services, including the creation, review, and modification of wills and trusts.
-To create or modify your estate plan, contact Kirker | Davis LLP and schedule a meeting with an attorney today.
+We offer comprehensive estate planning services, including the creation, review, and modification of Wills and trusts.
+To create or modify your Estate Plan, contact Kirker | Davis LLP and schedule a meeting with an attorney today.